ellenfieldn/bad-bootstrap/README.md

 - `AutoHotKey\` - AutoHotKey v2 scripts.
 I don't actually use these, but I'm pretty sure I wrote them for a reason.
 - `bootstrap\` - Random scripts that I run to set things up.
 Little rhyme or reason to be found
+- `config\` - OhMyPosh config.
+Surely there's a better place for this!
+- `pwsh\` - Misc powershell scripts that I use.
+Also my powershell profile.

+## TODO

+- Powershell profile is not portable at all!
+This should move to my dotfiles repo and get some love.